Alihaib/Alihaib/README.md

-# Hi, I'm Ali Haib 👋
+# Hi, I'm Ali Heib 👋

 Welcome to my GitHub profile!
 I'm a second-year Software Engineering student at **Sami Shamoon College of Engineering**, Beer Sheva, Israel.
 I'm passionate about programming, algorithms, and solving real-world problems using technology.
 Here's a little bit about me and my work.